Mexico. The most populous Spanish speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 Use eso que ni que to express total agreement with what someone else is saying.

-You probably already know that fresa literally means “strawberry”.
+You probably already know that the noun fresa literally means “strawberry”.

 In Mexico, though, it’s also an adjective to describe someone as stuck up or snooty.